FormaServe/python-webservice/README.md

 ## Running

-Start the server by running, in an IBM i shell session;
+Start the server by running;

 ```
 python server.py